Manage the IoT on an Energy Budget

 Some of the EFM32 Gemstone devices include a built-in DC-DC converter, able to supply both the MCU and external components with a total of up to 200 mA.
 This allows you to build a highly energy-efficient system without adding external converters.

 For example, a 3 V lithium coin cell battery would have a mean voltage output of around 2.8 V. Using an LDO to regulate down to 1.8 V results in efficiency of around 64 percent.
-However a switching DC buck converter could regulate the same 1.8 V supply with efficiency of over 80 percent, which would extend the battery life by more than 25 percent, perhaps turning a four-year battery life into five years.
+However, a switching DC buck converter could regulate the same 1.8 V supply with efficiency of over 80 percent, which would extend the battery life by more than 25 percent, perhaps turning a four-year battery life into five years.
 Note that there is a small additional cost associated with using even an integrated switching converter, as it requires an external inductor and some capacitors to be added to the PCB.
 In most applications where low power is important, this is a small price to pay for a significant increase in energy efficiency.

-At the heart of most embedded products lives a microcontroller with power sources that may be limited to small coin sized batteries.
+At the heart of most embedded products is a microcontroller with power sources that may be limited to small coin sized batteries.
 When focusing on using available power more efficiently, designers will be able to create energy-friendly products and applications that are smaller, have longer battery life and cost less.
 These applications can then also use alternative and limited energy sources, such as energy harvesting.

 MCUs and RF SoCs from Silicon Labs provide a unique combination of energy efficiency and flexibility.
 They are built for autonomous operation in deep sleep modes and provide the needed energy efficient for sleepy systems.
 Highly efficient active modes allow you to use the CPU as well, while staying inside your application’s power budget.
 Ultimately, this allows smaller batteries or energy harvesting components, giving you the right combination of form factor, cost, and device availability.